Trend Micro Maximum Security Review

 - Parental controlsProvides content filtering, app restrictions, time limits for younger members of the household

-As ever, retail editions are cheaper, so shopping around can get you a better price; but watch out for extremely cheap keys from key sellers with dubious reputations.
+Retail editions are marginally cheaper than RRP, but can’t beat those introductory prices.
+Nonetheless, shopping around can get you a better price; but watch out for extremely cheap keys from key sellers with dubious reputations.

 - Includes a password manager